snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 The position of the journey on the Y axis shows its conversion rate and the amount of people going through the whole journey is encoded in the area of the rectangles making up the journey.

 One challenge is that there can be many different journeys (depending on how granular the definition of a touchpoint is).
-Visualising all the journeys at once resulted in [crowded charts](http://bl.ocks.org/galvanic/raw/2eb5043ea7c2dd845975/ed8490785c70c25d863587d8765fe4885d35a221/).
+Visualizing all the journeys at once resulted in [crowded charts](http://bl.ocks.org/galvanic/raw/2eb5043ea7c2dd845975/ed8490785c70c25d863587d8765fe4885d35a221/).
 We decided to [build a zoom and scroll feature](http://bl.ocks.org/galvanic/raw/2eb5043ea7c2dd845975/4b1dad1f7192f9c935a4b406dac6e3c762eea14a/) to tease out the journeys from each other (see below for explanation of how it was coded).

 ## Understanding how the visualization was built

 ### Why we chose D3.js

-We built the visualisation using the JavaScript library [D3.js](http://d3js.org/) to take advantage of its [dynamic properties](http://d3js.org/#properties) and make a visualisation that adapted to the unique dataset it was given.
+We built the visualization using the JavaScript library [D3.js](http://d3js.org/) to take advantage of its [dynamic properties](http://d3js.org/#properties) and make a visualization that adapted to the unique dataset it was given.

-### How is the visualisation built ?
+### How is the visualization built ?

 At the core of D3 are [selections](http://bost.ocks.org/mike/selection/).
 In simplified terms, selections are a group of elements.
 So for example, in each journey we have a group of the steps that define that journey.
-We are drawing the visualisation using [SVG elements](https://github.com/mbostock/d3/wiki/SVG-Shapes) so we represent each journey step as a rectangle `<rect />` element:
+We are drawing the visualization using [SVG elements](https://github.com/mbostock/d3/wiki/SVG-Shapes) so we represent each journey step as a rectangle `<rect />` element:

 ```js
 var journeySteps = journeys.selectAll('rect') // journeys is a selection of 'g' elements